-Chefs Alps just wrapped up its 7th edition in Zürich, hosting eight incredible chefs for culinary presentations with topics ranging from Swiss alpine cuisine to avant-garde Belgian chocolate to cocktail pairing in Singapore.
-A total of 1,300 people attended Chef Alps over the course of two days—Sunday, May 27 and Monday, May 28.
+Chefs Alps just wrapped up its 7th edition in Zürich.
+The event hosted eight incredible chefs for culinary presentations.
+The topics ranged from Swiss alpine cuisine to avant-garde Belgian chocolate to cocktail pairing in Singapore.
+A total of 1,300 people attended over the course of two days—Sunday, May 27 and Monday, May 28.
 One of the most anticipated guests, Massimo Bottura, captivated the audience with his passionate words about fighting food waste and cooking as an act of love.
 The impressive line-up of guest chefs who appeared on the Chef Alps stage this year included the following:

 - Ryan Clift, Tippling Club – Singapore

 - Dominique Persoone, The Chocolate Line – Belgium

 - Sven Wassmer & Amanda Wassmer Bulgin, 7132 Silver Restaurant – Switzerland

 - Paco Morales, Noor – Spain

 For current and aspiring chefs, cooking enthusiasts and people who are just passionate about food, Chef Alps resembles a kind of Ted Talks for a culinary-minded audience.
 As part of this event, a Market Hall showcased more than 30 food-related exhibitors.
 For example, you could meet with the producers behind Deux Frères Gin, Swiss Alpine Honey and Gents Swiss Roots Tonic Water, and many others.